ErfiDev/task-manager/README.md

 ## step 3
-create a MongoDB database in locally or..... and open server directory and create a .end file and put the database URL to DB variable
+create a MongoDB database in locally or..... and open server directory and create .env file and put the database URL to DB variable